tdkiran/assessment-2/README.md

-# Online Rooms Reservation System
+# Online Hotel Reservation System

 Install it and run: